-For additional information on hazardous waste reduction email or call the Resource Management Program at 410-537-3314.
+For additional information on hazardous waste reduction email or call the Solid Waste Program at 410-537-3315.

-For information on regulatory requirements associated with hazardous waste, email or call the Resource Management Program at 410-537-3314.
+For information on regulatory requirements associated with hazardous waste, email or call the Solid Waste Program at 410-537-3314.

 For information on hazardous waste generator identification numbers (EPA ID Numbers) or hazardous waste hauler certification, email or call the Technical Services and Operations Program at 410-537-3400.